Merging Memory and Space: A State Space Neural Operator: Data Preprocessing and Training Details

 \subsection{Data Preprocessing and Training Setup}

-We normalize all input data to the range $[0, 1]$ (see Appendix \ref{app:normalization} for further discussion), and add Gaussian noise with a standard deviation randomly sampled between $[0.001, 0.01]$ to increase robustness.
-All models, except the Galerkin Transformer (GKT), are trained for $500$ epochs using the AdamW optimizer with an initial learning rate of $10^{-3}$, weight decay of $10^{-4}$, and a cosine annealing learning rate schedule.
+We normalize all input data to the range $[0, 1]$ and add fixed-variance Gaussian noise during training.
+Through empirical validation, we found $\sigma = 0.005$ optimal for Burgers' equation to stabilize training while preserving signal integrity, while $\sigma = 0.001$ works best for all other datasets.
+All models are trained for 500 epochs using the AdamW optimizer with an initial learning rate of $10^{-3}$, weight decay of $10^{-4}$, and a cosine annealing learning rate schedule.
 We employ teacher forcing during training unless otherwise noted.

-To simulate low-resolution scenarios, we generate downsampled versions of the original datasets by uniformly subsampling in time.
+To simulate low-resolution scenarios, we generate downsampled versions of the original datasets by uniformly subsampling in space.
 All models are trained to minimize the normalized step-wise relative $\ell_2$ loss, and evaluation is reported using the full-sequence relative $\ell_2$ error.